Quantifying repulsiveness of determinantal point processes

 where $Y_{(d-2)/2}$ denotes the Bessel function of the second kind.
 By hypothesis, the function $u$ is continuous on $\Omega$ and so at $0$.
-Since $Y_{(d-2)/2}$ has a discontinuity at $0$, see for example \cite{stegun}, and the remaining terms in \eqref{tildeu} are continuous, we must have $c_2=0$.
-Then, by renaming the constant $c_1$ by $\gamma$ and letting $\alpha=1/\sqrt{\lambda_1}$, $\beta=\lambda_2/(2\lambda_1)$, we obtain that if $u$ is solution to the optimization problem of Lemma~\ref{variational calculus}, then $u$ writes
+Since $Y_{(d-2)/2}$ has a discontinuity at $0$ (see, e.g., \cite {stegun}) and the remaining terms in (\ref{tildeu}) are continuous, we must have $c_2=0$.
+Then, by renaming the constant $c_1$ by $\gamma$ and letting $\alpha=1/\sqrt{\lambda_1}$, $\beta=\lambda_2/(2\lambda _1)$, we obtain that if $u$ is solution to the optimization problem of Lemma~\ref {variationalcalculus}, then $u$ writes